jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ## 4 *Methods*

-This section is divided into three parts: 1) prepatation for embedding model; 2) embedding model; 3) preparation for keyword spotting; 4) keyword spotting.
+This section is divided into the embedding model and the keyword spotting task.

 ### 4.1 Embedding Model

-Machine learning models require numerical representations as inputs.
-The process of converting an audio file into a numerical format involves feature extraction.
-Audio files contain abundant features, and this process can simplify the task of extracting meaningful features from the audio signal, which can be used as inputs to the machine learning model.
+The embedding model serves as a feature extraction step that encodes the high-dimensional incoming audio features into a simpler set of features.
+This embedding layer will hopefully extract meaningful features from the audio that help distinguish between different keywords as well as the background noise.

 #### 4.1.1 Data Preparation